 - Anyone who believes that s/he or any other member of the College community has encountered Prohibited Acts, whether by a supervisor, a co-worker, faculty member, student, vendor, contractor, or any other person with whom s/he comes in contact at the College, in the course of any educational program, or activity at the College should report the incident directly to the Title IX Coordinator for the College.
-The Title IX Coordinator for the College is the Vice President of Human Resources and may be reached at Founders Hall on the Marple Campus, by phone at 610-359-5094, U.S. mail at 901 S. Media Line Road, Media, PA 19063 or by email.
+The Title IX Coordinator for the College is the Vice President of Human Resources and may be reached at Founders Hall on the Marple Campus, by phone at 610-359-5094, U.S. mail at 901 S. Media Line Road, Media, PA 19063 or via the Title IX report form.
 In the event of an emergency, or any off-hours situation, the Office of Safety & Security should be contacted by phone at 610-359-5111, which in turn will promptly report the incident to the Title IX Coordinator for further investigation pursuant to the terms of this policy.

 - Anyone who believes that s/he has encountered Prohibited Acts is advised to preserve all evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order.

 - The College has the affirmative duty pursuant to Title IX, VAWA, and Campus SaVE Act to take immediate and appropriate action once it knows, or reasonably should have known, of any Prohibited Acts in any of its educational programs and activities.
 The College will act on any complaint of sexual misconduct in order to resolve such complaints promptly and equitably.
 Reports of Title IX Complaints may be made 24 hours, 7 days a week by contacting the Title IX Coordinator via telephone, the Title IX report form or U.S. Mail; Title IX Coordinator listed above.